JolietCyborgs4241/cyborg_sensing/README.md

 #### Visual Tracing

-In addition to logging vision-processing statuses, events, and activity in the log files, it might be useful to include a set of visible indicators on the robot in order to give resl-time information about what the vision-processing system is doing at that moment in time.
+In addition to logging vision-processing statuses, events, and activity in the log files, it might be useful to include a set of visible indicators on the robot in order to give real-time information about what the vision-processing system is doing at that moment in time.
 The Raspberry PI B+ platform provides 20+ GPIO pins (**G**eneral **P**urpose **I**nput/**O**utput) which could be used to drive a series of LEDs on the robot indicating information about what is happening.

 Each major component could be associated with an appropriate set of LEDs that could indicate appropriate status information such as: